kobil-systems/urepo/README.md

   the RSA 2048-bit key used for signing the repo contents.
 - `:store` - 2-ary tuple in form of `{store :: module(), opts :: keyword()}`
   where `store` is module that implements `Urepo.Store` behaviour.
-This application provides 2 such modules (more information about their usage can be found in their module docs):
+This application provides 3 such modules (more information about their usage can be found in their module docs):

     + `Urepo.Store.Local`
     + `Urepo.Store.S3`
+    + `Urepo.Store.GoogleCloudStorage`

 Example `sys.config`: